E-commerce

 Is CRO useful even with little traffic?

-Why link CRO and margin?
+Why connect CRO and margin?

 How can an AI agent help CRO?